Euclid preparation. LVIII. Detecting globular clusters in the Euclid survey: Conclusion

 The typical magnitude limit of the Euclid Wide Survey in the VIS images is at $\IE=26.2$, which means that at 50\,Mpc around 50\% of a typical GC system is within the detection limit.
 Therefore for any galaxy within that distance the brighter half of its GC luminosity function will detectable by \Euclid.
 At distances below 50\,Mpc we cover the peak of the GC luminosity function whose peak can be used as a distance measure (e.g., \citealt{Whitmore1997}).
 In \citep{EROFornaxGCs} the GC luminosity function and its peak magnitude was well determined in Fornax cluster galaxies based on GC candidates only, thus serving as a rough distance estimator.

-If we consider a magnitude limit of $\IE=24.5$ for GCs we still detect the majority of a GC system within 30\,Mpc.
-At this magnitude limit GCs will also have infrared detections in the \YE, \JE, and \HE\ bands that are crucial to study their stellar populations and to help distinguish them from fore- and background objects.
+GCs will also be detected in the infrared \YE, \JE, and \HE\ bands down to a magnitude limit of $\IE=24.5$.
+Infrared colors are crucial to study a GCs stellar populations and to help distinguish them from fore- and background objects.
+This magnitude limit implies that the brightest half of a GC system of a given galaxy is detectable in the infrared out to 30\,Mpc of distance.

 The detectability of GCs depends strongly on their contrast against the residual surface brightness surrounding it.
 For galaxies with smooth profiles, we find that a nearly full recovery fraction of 80 to 90\,\% is expected at a residual host galaxy surface brightness of $25\,\text{mag}\,\text{arcsec}^{-2}$ in \IE, which is independent of distance.
 This surface brightness limit corresponds to 5 times the effective radius of the host galaxy at a distance of 20\,Mpc when no galaxy light is removed.
 With a careful removal of the host galaxy light, GCs can be detected much closer to the centre of the galaxy and thus the removal of galaxy light is crucial for the detectability of GCs.
 As removal of host galaxy light is costly, we predict that Euclid will have much more complete detection of GCs beyond the effective radii of host galaxies.